ubports/autopilot/docs/faq/faq.rst

 Q: Should I convert my existing tests to python3?
 =================================================

 See above.
 In a word, yes.
-Converting python2 to python3 (see :ref:`python3_support`) is generally straightforward and converting a testcase is likely much easier than a full blow python application.
+Converting python2 to python3 (see :ref:`python3_support`) is generally straightforward and converting a testcase is likely much easier than a full python application.
 You can also consider retaining python2 compatibility upon conversion.

 Q. Where can I report a bug?
 ============================